 MILAN, Feb 11 (Reuters) - Italy’s top two banks UniCredit and Intesa Sanpaolo are discussing plans to deal with their restructured loans, the head of UniCredit said on Tuesday, as the banking system strives to tackle its large stock of problem loans.

 CEO Federico Ghizzoni confirmed ongoing talks on restructured loans with Intesa, after a source said last week the two banks were in contact with U.S. fund KKR about setting up a vehicle to hold some of their restructured loans.

 Ghizzoni did not give any details but said a decision had to be taken by mid-2014.

-own.
-If there are any proposals we will listen to them," he told
+“These could perhaps be solutions that are useful for banks with a different size (than ours), we think we can manage on our own.
+If there are any proposals we will listen to them,” he told journalists.